WildernessLabs/Documentation/Netduino/Input_Output/Onboard_Button_+_LED/index.md

 [LED available via `Pins.ONBOARD_LED`]

+[Turns on briefly when power is turned on, and after boot.]

 [Button available via `Pins.ONBOARD_BTN`]

 [reset's the Netduino by default.
 Need to initialize it as an `InputPort` or `OutputPort` to disable reset.]

+[Also a power LED, and a Network LED for boards equipped with Ethernet or WiFi support. ]

 ## InputPort and OutputPort